 - Strengthens the capacity of immigrants and refugees to build power for their communities through in-depth skill building, leadership development and mentoring;

-- Develops a long-term multi-ethnic coalition of immigrant and refugee leaders, who can work together on issue campaigns in Oregon.
+- Develops a long-term multi-ethnic coalition of immigrant and refugee leaders, who can work together on local and statewide issue campaigns.

-Field Training for Participants: During this program, participants put their training into practice by learning how to testify at City Council, hold press conferences, attend public meetings and implement short term community projects, which they will then evaluate.
+Field Training for Participants: During this program, participants are empowered to put their training into practice by learning how to organize, empower their communities, engage in campaigns and by working on an economic and community prosperity focused project, which they will then evaluate.

 PILOT participant qualifications:

-- Must be able to participate in all PILOT retreats
+- Must be able to participate in ALL virtual E-PILOT convenings

 - Must be willing to learn in a safe space where we respect and honor the views and opinions of people from diverse backgrounds